lui-dias/Age/PROJECT_STRUCTURE.md

 ## 📜.env.example

-Rename to .env and add the bot token
+Rename to .env and add the bot token, dev server id

 ## 📜main.py